 These tips came from writer Lou Paget's book Orgasms: How to Have Them, Give Them and Keep Them Coming, which should be available at your nearest bookseller.
-For more tricks and treats of the trade, feel free to check out related questions from the Alice!
-Q&A archives listed below.
+For more tricks and treats of the trade, feel free to check out related Q&As.
 You might also enjoy some of the tips from Babeland.
 Hopefully these reads will inspire you to use your head and come up with even more creative ways to pleasure your partner.

 Whatever technique(s) you decide to try, it's always important to make sure you are being safe.
 Remember that sexually transmitted infections (STIs) can still be transmitted through oral sex, so you might want to consider using a latex barrier or flavored condom the entire time.
 Also, if there are open sores or cuts in your mouth, or if your gums are bleeding, its best to avoid oral sex until everything heals.
 If you and your partner are both well and willing, then enjoy the exploration and experimentation, wherever it takes you!